Canon de 4 de Vallière

-Whereas numerous formats and designs had been in place in the French army, De Vallière standardized the French sizes in artillery pieces, by allowing only for the production of 24, 12, 8 and 4 pound guns, mortars of 13 and 9 inches, and stone-throwing mortars of 16 inches.
-The 24-pdr was the largest caliber available to French artillery in this system.
+Whereas numerous formats and designs had been in place in the French army, De Vallière standardized the French sizes in artillery pieces.
+The Vallière system allowed only for the production of 24, 12, 8 and 4 pound (livre) guns, mortars of 8-pouce and 12-pouce, and stone-throwing mortars of 15-pouce (A French inch is a pouce.).
+The 24-pounder was the largest caliber available to French artillery in this system.

 The cannon used core drilling of the bore of cannons founded in one piece of bronze, a method developed at that time by Jean Maritz, which allowed for much higher precision of the bore shape and surface, and therefore higher shooting efficiency.

 As with other de Valliere guns, the 4-pdr was also highly decorated and contained numerous designs and inscriptions.

 Front part

 Starting with the front part, the gun had a sight design at it extremity.
 The followed the name of the gun (here Le Pénétrant).
 Then, a Latin phrase "Ultima Ratio Regum", initially introduced by Louis XIV, and rather descriptive of the role of the gun: "The Last Argument of the King".
 Under that appears the name "Louis Charles de Bourbon, comte d'Eu, duc d'Aumale", the Grand Maître de l'artillerie de France (Grand Master of the Artillery of France), followed by a royal emblem.
 In the middle of the cannon are trunnions, used to position the gun in place and elevate or depress it.
 On top of the trunnions are dolphin-shaped ornaments, which are used in lifting the gun.